The Power of a Summer Classic

 You can choose to see with new eyes

-Not everyone has a gravesite to visit or a hometown to return to.
-But everyone can connect and care.
-And caring is what turns a place into something sacred.
+Not everyone has a gravesite to visit or a hometown to return to— but everyone can connect and care about someplace.
+And connection, that becomes a story, is what turns a summer classic into something sacred.

 Want to Inspire Place Connections Through Interpretation?

-If you want to help others feel these kind of connections—through storytelling or giving guided tours, I invite you to check out my upcoming training.
+If you want to help others feel personal connections to places—through storytelling or giving guided tours, I invite you to check out my upcoming training.

-Whether you’re a seasoned interpreter or just starting out, my approach will support and inspire you
+Whether you’re a seasoned interpreter or just starting, my training approach will support and inspire you

 erica looks forward with rays of sunshine in the background